PayTrace/zoro/README.md

 # Zoro

-TODO: Write a gem description
+A gem for integrating with Zoho.

 ## Installation